atamberg/cs341-firegl/final/final.md

 The number of blur passes is configurable (default: 5), allowing us to control the bloom radius without increasing the kernel size, which would impact performance.

-3. **Bloom Combination**: The final stage combines the original scene with the blurred bright areas using a modified additive blend in [bloom_combine.frag.glsl](../src/render/shaders/bloom_combine.frag.glsl).
+3. **Bloom Combination**: The final stage combines the original scene with the blurred bright areas using a modified additive blend in `bloom_combine.frag.glsl`.
 We implemented a luminance-aware blending formula that prevents color shifting when multiple light sources are present:

 ```glsl
 vec3 blendedColor = original.rgb + bloomColor * (1.0 - originalLuminance * 0.5);